The JSF's testing was both its high and low in 2011

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JSF Testing Finds Additional Problems To Be Resolved".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JSF Testing Finds Additional Problems To Be Resolved".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.